Taming System Complexity: Demystifying Software Engineering Agents in Diagnosing Linux Kernel Faults: : An Enhancing Framework

 \subsubsection{Method-level \fl}

-To further assess the effectiveness of \method on fine-grained FL, we extend our evaluation to method-level \fl.
-In particular, we proceed to predict buggy methods among the buggy files predicted by \method.
-Specifically, following prior work~\citep{DBLP:journals/corr/abs-2407-01489}, we provide LLMs with a skeleton representation of each file.
-This format retains only the signatures of functions and structures, along with their associated comments, thereby reducing input length while preserving essential contextual information.
-The LLM is then prompted to identify the top-k (k=10) most relevant code elements.

-Given the characteristics of the C language, we define method-level elements to include functions, structures, and other code blocks.
+To further evaluate \method at a finer granularity, we extend our evaluation to method-level \fl.
+Specifically, given the buggy files predicted by \method, we proceed to identify buggy methods by prompting LLMs with a skeleton representation of each file, following prior work~\citep{DBLP:journals/corr/abs-2407-01489}.
+This skeleton preserves only function signatures and comments, reducing input length while retaining essential context.
+The LLM is then prompted to identify the most relevant functions.
+Given the characteristics of the C language, we define method-level elements as functions, structures, and other code blocks.
 We consider the methods that are modified in the developer-committed patches as the ground truth for buggy methods.

-Table~\ref{tab:method_level_results} presents the method-level \fl results of existing agents and those enhanced with \method.
+Table~\ref{tab:method_level_results} presents the method-level \fl results of existing agents and those enhanced with \method based on GPT-4o.
 Overall, \method can consistently improve agents in method-level FL for Linux kernel.
 All three agent baselines exhibit low Recall@1 (below 0.1), while \method consistently improves this metric beyond 0.1.
 The improvements are more pronounced in other metrics, e.g., for Recall@10, \method enhances all baselines by more than 0.09.
 While localizing finer-grained elements is inherently much more challenging specifically for large scale systems like Linux kernel, the overall accuracy at method level remains relatively lower than at the file level, highlighting the need for further research in this direction.